UX product strategy: 6 ways to invent or refine products in 2025

 But every product is a risk, and the only way to minimize that risk is to continuously test your assumptions with real customers.

 Engaging with your users early and often helps you avoid wasting time and money on ideas that don’t resonate.
-This constant feedback loop lets you refine your strategy, uncover new opportunities, and discover value innovations that can shift your business.
+This constant feedback loop lets you refine your strategy, uncover new opportunities, keep your stakeholders engaged, and discover value innovations that can shift your business.

 4. Frictionless UX